yazmineuy/Programming-Assignment-1/README.md

 - `emotify("I am surprised")` ➞ `"I am :0"`

 **Solution**:
-- Dictionary-based word replacement
+- Used dictionary-based word replacement
 - Iterates through emotion-emoticon pairs
-- Uses `str.replace()` for substitution
+- Used `str.replace()` for substitution

 ### 3. Unpacking List Problem
-**Task**: Unpack a list into three variables (first, middle, last) where middle contains all elements between the first and last.
+**Task**: Unpack a a user-input list into three variables (first, middle, last) where middle contains all elements between the first and last.

 **Example**:
 - Input: `[1, 2, 3, 4, 5, 6]`